jamesmorgan/devicecast/README.md

 ## DeviceCast

-Based on the work done by https://github.com/andresgottlieb/soundcast with help from some handy libraries such as:
+Based on the work done by [@andresgottlieb](https://github.com/andresgottlieb) and the project [Soundcast](https://github.com/andresgottlieb/soundcast) with help from some handy libraries such as:
- * TODO
+ * [electron]() - allow me to quickly build Mac OSX apps in javascript.
+ * [nodecast-js](https://github.com/gyzerok/nodecast-js) - for allow me to scan the network and locate Chromecasts & UPNP devices.
+ * [webcast-osx-audio](https://github.com/fardog/node-webcast-osx-audio) - for providing me with access to Mac OSX audio as a web stream.
+ * [upnp-mediarenderer-client](https://github.com/thibauts/node-upnp-mediarenderer-client) - for facilitating the routing the web stream to a UPNP device.

+### Reasoning

-Primarily driven by the need to stream all audio from my Mac Book to a set of recently purchased Jongo speakers.
+Primarily driven by the need to stream all audio from my Mac Book to a set of recently purchased [Pure](http://www.pure.com/) [Jongo](http://www.pure.com/wireless-speakers?sort=&page=1&filter_ranges=3&filter_colors=) speakers.
 After having issues with bluetooth connectivity and problems with the range bluetooth covers, this applications aims to eliminate this restriction by using UPNP over WIFI for better performance, namely distance.

-It has the ability to:
-* Scan the network for available UPNP devices, currently only supporting Jongo S3 and Jongo S4 speakers.
-* Scan the network for available Chromecasts (Both HDMI & Audio)
-* Redirect internal mac osx sound through Soundflower to create a reliable stream of sound
-* Direct this Stream over UPNP to the Jongo speakers

 ### Installation